compoundingeffects/bigpictureschool/classical_physics.md

 When things move extremely fast—approaching the speed of light—classical physics also fails.
 We need Einstein's special relativity to describe what happens at these speeds, where time itself can slow down and lengths can contract.

-When gravity gets extremely strong—like near black holes—we need Einstein's **general relativity**, which describes gravity not as a force in a field, but as a bending of space and time itself.
+When gravity gets extremely strong—like near black holes—we need Einstein's general relativity, which describes gravity not as a force in a field, but as a bending of space and time itself.

 ## The enduring power of classical physics